 Targeting Flathead at Portarlington Pier

 Flathead is a year-round prospect that can be caught at any time of the day.
 They are an ambush predator that waits in disguise for smaller fish to swim by for easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye out for depth drop-offs which is a great location for an ambush predator to be waiting.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, keep an eye out for depth drop-offs, which are great locations for an ambush predator to be waiting.
 We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.

 Images of fish supplied VFA and DEPI.
-All other images and videos shown on the Portarlington Pier Fishing Guide are Fishing Mad originals.
+All other photos and videos shown on the Portarlington Pier Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Portarlington Pier Rockwall Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you